rohit-Jung/webrtc-demo/notes.md

 - WebRTC works on UDP(User Datagram Protocol) protocol
 - uses DTLS (Datagram TLS) for secure key exchange.
-- initially TCP connection is made that sends the signal of upgrade and UDP connection is made
 - data packets aren't 100% sure to deliver, hence used in video calling

 ### STUN and ICE